Battery Load Test: A Comprehensive Guide

 Can I do a load test without special equipment?

-Basic tests can use headlights (auto) or inverters (solar), but professional tools give accurate results.
+Basic tests can use headlights (auto) or inverters (solar), but professional tools give precise results.

 How often should load testing be done?